j-toscani/Vue-Vite-Template/README.md

 - Find all recipes in one place, no matter where they are
 - Be able to search those recipes by name/main ingredients
 - Organise cooking-books and magazines

+## The Project structure

+The structure of this project was taken from the following article: https://intellisense.dev/post/vite-vue3-typescript/